 Template or DTML Document named

-- This version of Zope requires Python 2.7.x.
-It will not run with Python 3.x.
+- This version of Zope requires Python 2.7 or Python 3.5 and later.
+It will not run with any version of PyPy.

 - To build Python extensions you need to have Python configuration information available.
 If your Python comes from an RPM you may need the python-devel (or python-dev) package installed too.
 If you built Python from source all the configuration information should already be available.